SoftInstigate/restheart-website/docs/setup.md

 ### Environment variables

-It is possible to override any primitive type parameter in `restheart.yml` with an environment variable.
+It is possible to override any primitive type parameter in `restheart.yml` with an environment variable, without the need to edit any configuration file.
 Primitive types are:

 -   String
 -   Integer